Yes, you read that correctly. We said “the best.” Meaning better than the typical enterprise sales cycle.

 “It’s about giving them industry information and keeping them abreast of what’s going on in the world to help them shine.
 There is so much interest right now to know ‘how do I get a competitive edge?’
 If you can find a way to position yourself, your product, or your platform as a way to drive a competitive edge in the marketplace, it feels like an almost guarantee that you’ll get an audience.”

 It’s important to keep in mind that you’re not looking for big commitments on their end.
 You’re there to help them learn and to help you understand what their goals are.
 You get the opportunity to put a face to your name and set yourself up for the right expectations after each call.
-Be mindful of the outcomes you’re looking for throughout your sales cycle and the dividends will pay off in the long run:
+Be mindful of the outcomes you’re looking for throughout your typical enterprise sales cycle and the dividends will pay off in the long run:

 “We’re in a very unique window right now, where there’s unprecedented access.
 You can get meetings with almost anybody over a video call, 15 minutes, 20 minutes here and there.
 This is the opportunity to take that, take those small windows, develop relationships, develop coalitions, become a known quantity.
 Then when it comes time to really lending deals, you’ve got those relationships.”